 Cannabinoid receptors are found in the brain and throughout the nervous system.
 They’re part of the endocannabinoid system, which helps regulate various functions, including mood, memory, appetite, and pain sensation.

 There are two main types of cannabinoids: THC and CBD.
 THC is the psychoactive compound that gets people high, while CBD is non-psychoactive and does not produce any intoxicating effects.
-Both THC and CBD interact with cannabinoid receptors in the brain, but they have different products.
+THC and CBD interact with cannabinoid receptors in the brain but have different products.

 THC binds to the CB1 receptor, which is responsible for the psychoactive effects of marijuana.
 On the other hand, CBD attaches to the CB2 receptor, which is responsible for its medicinal properties.

 So, what does this all mean for smoking vs. vaping?

 When you smoke tobacco, you are inhaling thousands of chemicals and nicotine.
 These chemicals include tar, carbon monoxide, and a variety of other toxins that can damage your health.

 When you vape, you only inhale the e-liquid, which contains fewer harmful chemicals.
 Many of the chemicals found in e-liquid are beneficial to your health!